o3de/o3de.org/content/docs/contributing/to-docs/submit-a-pr.md

 ### Request reviewers

 PRs require two reviewer approvals to be merged into main.
 Highly technical topics require an additional review by an O3DE code contributor for technical accuracy.
 You should request at least two, but no more than five reviewers for your PRs.
-Keep in mind that as this is a community project, and that interested contributors can add themselves as reviewers to any PR.
+Keep in mind that this is a community project, and that interested contributors can add themselves as reviewers to any PR.

 "But who do I ask to review my PRs?" you are probably wondering.
-If you are new to the project, you may not know any other contributors.
+If you are new to the project, you might not know any other contributors.
 You can look through the PR list and try to find reviewers who seem responsive, but a better solution is to visit the O3DE Discord and ask for suggestions and volunteers for reviewers.
 It's a great way to meet new people and introduce yourself to other contributors.

 To add reviewers to your PR, find the section named **Reviewers** in the column to the right of your PR.
 Choose the **gear button** to open the list of potential reviewers, and search for the names of reviewers you'd like to add.
 Click the reviewer's name to select them and add them to your PR's reviewer list.